openimis/openimis_docs/web_app_vb_user_manual.rst

   B. Result Panel

   The result panel displays a list of all Insurees found, matching the selected criteria in the search panel.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image99`).
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`Image 99<image99>`).
 The leftmost record contains a hyperlink which if clicked, re-directs the user to the `Family Overview Page <#family-overview-page.>`__ of the insuree’s family, or the `Insuree Page <#insuree-page>`__ if it is a historical record for viewing purposes.

   .. _image99:
   .. figure:: /img/user_manual/image78.png